The scary truth about our pain problem

 The first place people head when something’s hurting is to their doctor’s office.
 Unfortunately, pain isn’t easily pinpointed with a few medical tests.
 “The main tool we have to diagnose pain is history, meaning what patients tell us,” Lynch says.
 If you’re lucky, your doctor will be immune to prevailing stereotypes and will be well versed in pain management, but most aren’t.
 “People ask me, ‘How can this be?
 Aren’t health care professionals trained to treat pain?’” says Lynch.
 “The answer is no.” Medical students might get a few hours of pain education at most, and since pain questions seldom crop up on licensing exams, there’s little incentive to pay attention in class.
 In which case your only hope is to be immediately referred to one of the country’s scarce pain clinics (only 270 nationwide), since the longer pain goes untreated, the harder it is to fix.
 A more likely scenario: You’ll be bounced around to several doctors, told there’s no physical reason for your pain and that it’s all in your head, before your name finally gets tacked on the bottom of a one- to two-year wait-list to see a pain specialist.”

 I am very aware… now that doctors have no clue what to do with chronic pain and therefore often do nothing.
 Once I actually got my diagnosis of FM then that was that.
 No actual treatment, but at least I had a label.
 Yay for me.
 And they felt free to brush off my pain and other symptoms because it was just FM and nothing they could do anything about.
 Even with chronic migraines they were clueless because they can at some level comprehend migraines… have a few run of the mill ideas and general advice but that is that.
-Afterwards you go to a neuro and listen to them but when you see your doctor and say this pain is getting to me, I can’t function at work, I don’t think I should be driving… they have no solutions, offer nothing and do nothing.
+Afterward, you go to a neuro and listen to them but when you see your doctor and say this pain is getting to me, I can’t function at work, I don’t think I should be driving… they have no solutions, offer nothing and do nothing.
 When it gets worse, still nothing.
 When you are frantic and desperate.
 Nothing.
-Like me you may go on many short term leaves from work but my doctor was adverse to putting me on long term leave as if that was extreme for just migraines.
+Like me, you may go on many short-term leaves from work but my doctor was averse to putting me on long-term leave as if that was extreme for just migraines.
 Just no comprehension and no help from that front when the pain is unbearable.

 “The road to pain relief